The Gathering (LAN party): 1996-current

 Meanwhile, the venues built for the 1994 Winter Olympics were made available for hire, and prices were increasingly reasonable due to lack of interest.
 Amongst these were the Vikingskipet ice skating arena in Hamar, at the time Norway's largest indoor arena - located 1 1/2 hours' drive from central Oslo, and with good infrastructure (power, parking etc.).
 Skjefstad and Crusaders decided to rent it and have another go, and The Gathering 1996 attracted around 2500 visitors.
 The organizers then decided to create a separate organization, KANDU (Kreativ Aktiv Norsk Data Ungdom - 'Creative, Active Norwegian Computer Youth') for the specific purpose of running TG every year, and thus promote creativity and computer literacy.

 Since then The Gathering continued to grow.
 By 1998, the maximum capacity of Vikingskipet, of about 5200 attendees, were reached.
 KANDU have not, however, decided to switch venues again although even larger venues such as the Telenor Arena at Fornebu outside of Oslo are now available.
 Instead, tickets for the event have sold out increasingly quickly.

 During The Gathering 2016, a concert of electronic music was performed on stage by Kebu.

 The Gathering 2020 was cancelled after recommendations by local health authorities due to the COVID-19 pandemic.
 Instead, it was to be arranged online under the hashtag TG:Online.
-In-person events resumed in 2021, 2022 and 2023.
-However, in January of 2024, The Gathering announced via X (formerly Twitter) that the event had been cancelled for 2024, with a promise to release more information in the future.
+The same was done in 2021 and 2022 until in-person events resumed in 2023.
+However, in January 2024, The Gathering announced via X (formerly Twitter) that the event had been cancelled for 2024, with a promise to release more information in the future.
 The Gathering was set to return in 2025, following an announcement on X, looking for volunteers.

 The Gathering 2025 RE:Start sold out, and set the stage for future events.
 The attendance at TG25 was lower than previous years, but the response was excellent.
 After the cancellation of the previous year's TG, KANDU signed a three-year contract with Hamar Olympiske Anlegg (HOA), the organization that manages Vikingskipet.